plctlab/moonbit-compiler/README.md

 - OCaml 4.14.2
 - [OPAM](https://opam.ocaml.org/)

-You must update MoonBit to the latest version.
-Otherwise, `moonc` can fail with segmentation fault, since the binaries of the language core is not compatible.
+You must update or revert MoonBit to [this version](https://github.com/moonbitlang/core/commit/4660d8b3da6ed79e47462d66d40feff177060699), as the syntax of the language has changed since.

 ### Build